Atropatene: History

 After the battle between Rome and the Parthians in 38 BC, the Romans won and the Roman general Antony attacked Fraaspa (36 BC), one of the central cities of Atropatene.
 The city was surrounded by strong defenses.
 After a long blockade, Antony receded, losing approximately thirty-five thousand soldiers.
 In the face of Parthian attempts to annex Atropatene, Atropatene began to draw closer to Rome, thus, Ariobarzan II, who came to power in Atropatene in 20 BC, lived in Rome for about ten years.
 The dynasty Atropates founded would rule the kingdom for several centuries, first independently, then as vassals of the Arsacids (who called it 'Aturpatakan').
 It was later supplanted by a line of the Arsacids.

 During the late Parthian era, the empire was declining, resulting in the weakening of hold over western Iran.
 The Iranologist Touraj Daryaee argues that the reign of the Parthian monarch Vologases V (r.
 191–208) was "the turning point in Arsacid history, in that the dynasty lost much of its prestige."
 The people of Atropatene (both nobility and peasantry) allied themselves with the Persian Sasanian prince Ardashir I (r.
 224–242) during his wars against Vologases V's son and second successor Artabanus IV (r.
 216–224).
 In 226, Atropatene submitted with little resistance to Ardashir I after he had defeated and killed Artabanus IV at the Battle of Hormozdgan.
 Ardashir I and his son and heir Shapur I (r.
 240–270) are depicted in a rock relief near Salmas, possibly a testimonial to the Sasanian conquest of Atropatene.
 The nobility of Atropatene most likely allied themselves the Sasanians due to a desire for a strong state capable of maintaining order.
 The priesthood, who may have felt alienated by the easy-going Arsacids, probably also supported the Sasanian family, due to its association with Zoroastrianism.

 Zoroastrianism

 The oldness of Zoroastrianism led to lack of knowledge about the geography of the Avesta, and also uncertainty about the birthplace of its prophet, Zoroaster.
 As a result local claims emerged quite easily, and with the appropriate support, even gained acceptance.
-This resulted in the birthplace of Zoroaster being placed in Atropatene, rather than the east, where he was in reality from.
+This resulted in the birthplace of Zoroaster being placed in Atropatene, rather than the east, where he originated.